create3000/x_ite/docs/_posts/components/Lighting/SpotLight.md

 ## Overview

 SpotLight is a light source that illuminates geometry within a conical beam.
 Lighting illuminates all geometry except lines and points.
 By default, light scope only illuminates peer geometry and children nodes within the scene graph hierarchy.
-Lights have no visible shape themselves and lighting effects continue through any intermediate geometry.

 The SpotLight node belongs to the [Lighting](/x_ite/components/overview/#lighting) component and requires at least support level **2,** its default container field is *children.* It is available since VRML 2.0 and from X3D version 3.0 or higher.